shortydoggg/FreePascalfpcbuild/install/doc/readme.txt

  - OS/2 Warp v3.0 with one of late fixpaks - FP 35 should be fine,
    OS/2 Warp v4.0 with FP 5 and above, WSeB, MCP or any eComStation version (OS/2 2.0/2.1 currently not supported, not even for compiled programs).
+ - ArcaOS should be OK too, but it hasn't been tested.
  - Certain features (e.g. Unicode support in the RTL) require proper support only available in later OS/2 versions (at least OS/2 Warp 4.0 FP14), otherwise the functionality may be limited (but the binaries still work